On June 3 we returned from Mutt Rescue with a new dog.

 If equality is about ensuring equal opportunities, equity recognizes that neutral-seeming policies aren’t enough to counter historic and systemic biases: “The only remedy to past discrimination is present discrimination.
 The only remedy to present discrimination is future discrimination” (Kendi 2019, 19).
 I strongly support equality and removing that which perpetuates historic and systemic bias.
 But I dither on equity.
 I wish I could find a taxonomy of remedies, like those sketched below, with which to think about the ethics and pragmatics of remedying injustices.

 I am a strong advocate of systemic reform: ethically necessary and practically achievable though distressingly difficult to achieve.
 On affirmative action, I am ambivalently moderate: cautiously supportive of the balance struck in Grutter v.
 Bollinger, though it is usually bureaucratically incoherent—often requiring doublethink—in practice.
-I am sympathetic to the obligation of reparations to those directly harmed (e.g., the internment of Japanese Americans), but the passing of time limits its utility in longstanding systemic bias.
+I am sympathetic to the obligation of reparations to those directly harmed (e.g., the internment of Japanese Americans), but the passing of time decreases its relevance.
 I dislike Kendi’s authoritarianism for many reasons.
+I wonder if there is there a comprehensive treatment on this topic that attends to the ethics and pragmatics of these and other options?

 This labor day weekend, we got a car and explored the coast around Boston.